• Home

 • Contact

 I’ve been thinking for a while now about how we might be able to create music democratically.
-Where representation could be part of the makeup of a musical instrument.
-Where voting choices could result in sound.
+Where voting choices could be built into musical instruments.
+Where the resulting music could be collectively owned.

 What follows is a set of prototypes for communal composition.
-Models for how large groups of people might create and own music together using democratic decision-making.
-Each one explores a different mechanism: averaging, spatial voting, quadratic voting, electoral systems, embodied movement, generational ownership.
+Models for how large groups of people might create and own music together using democratic decision making.
+Each one explores a different mechanism: averaging, spatial voting, electoral systems, embodied representation.
 They are working demonstrations.

 None of these are finished pieces of music.
 They are instruments you can play with.
-All of them are single player for now (though you will find they all have ways of tallying votes).
-I will be building networked versions soon.
+All of them are single player for now (though they all have ways of tallying votes).
+Hope you enjoy them.

 Piano